martin-adamski/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I currently work as a data analyst apprentice at the Reading Borough Council.
 I graduated with a first-class degree in Politics and International Relations from the University of Nottingham and I wrote my final dissertation on the topic of the social credit system in China.
-Outside of my work hours, I continue to develop my data analysis skills and I try to combine them with my passion for politics and techbology.
+Outside of my work hours, I continue to develop my data analysis skills and I try to combine them with my passion for politics and technology.